-For about as long as many people can remember, Hungarian composer György Kurtág has been working on his first opera, based on Samuel Beckett’s Endgame.
+For about as long as many people can remember, Romanian composer György Kurtág has been working on his first opera, based on Samuel Beckett’s Endgame.
 It’s been announced, postponed, re-announced and re-postponed to the point where one begins to wonder if it will ever become a reality, but if all goes well, the opera will finally be unveiled in Salzburg next year.

 In the meantime, Kurtág has made available a typically minuscule sliver of music either directly taken or derived from the opera, in the form of a three-minute work for string quartet, titled Clov’s last monologue (a fragment).
 It’s cast in a simple ternary form structure (A1-B-A2), quickly establishing – after a fortissimo opening blast – an achingly fragile but lyrical primary idea.
 A wafer-thin melody that falls more than it rises, Kurtág barely nourishes it with bleached harmonies and almost casually disinterested pizzicati, in the process providing just the barest hint of development.
 This is contrasted with a middle episode that places the cello in the foreground, focusing more demonstratively on melody, the upper strings concerning themselves with more fast-moving material.
 The quartet unites briefly before splitting into what sound like two duos, the violins responding to the viola and cello, with echoes of the main idea, before finally uniting again.
 Kurtág then returns to the opening, simply stating its main idea again before evaporating it in a pizzicato rendering that closes with one of new music’s most utterly enfeebled harmonic whimpers.